 About Gabe Morales

-In 2011 he got involved with The Music Lab at Jefferson Center in Roanoke, Virginia, where he has had the opportunity to meet, perform, and record with numerous local, national, and international musicians and bands, among them: Blues legend Robert Cray, Snarky Puppy, Dr. Lonnie Smith, Rodney Jones, Victor Wooten, Little John Roberts (George Benson, Janet Jackson), Ben Williams and the Sound Effect, Robert “Sput” Searight, Lucy Woodward, Carla Dirlikov Canales, Julian Lage, Chris Eldridge (Punch Brothers), Quinn Sullivan, The Jamie McLean Band, Banda Magda, Darrel Scott, Malika Tirolien, Matt Schofield, James Pace, Chad Eby, Ocie Davis, The Fat Daddy Band, Hoppie Vaughan, Carlos Aranguren, Cameron McLaughlin, The Floorboards, and Jonathan Scales Fourchestra.
+In 2010, he got involved with The Music Lab at Jefferson Center in Roanoke, Virginia, where he has had the opportunity to meet, perform, and record with numerous international, national, and local musicians and bands, among them: Blues legend Robert Cray, Snarky Puppy, Dr. Lonnie Smith, Rodney Jones, Victor Wooten, Lil’ John Roberts (George Benson, Janet Jackson), Cory Henry, Ben Williams and the Sound Effect, Robert “Sput” Searight, Lucy Woodward, Carla Dirlikov Canales, Julian Lage, Chris Eldridge (Punch Brothers), Quinn Sullivan, The Jamie McLean Band, Banda Magda, Darrel Scott, Malika Tirolien, Matt Schofield, James Pace, Chad Eby, Ocie Davis, The Fat Daddy Band, Hoppie Vaughan, Carlos Aranguren, Cameron McLaughlin, The Floorboards, and Jonathan Scales Fourchestra.

 In 2013, Gabe was a featured guest on the internationally touring band Snarky Puppy’s live CD/DVD recording at the Jefferson Center: Snarky Puppy Family Dinner Vol. 1.
 He, along with Snarky Puppy, accompanied the twelve-year-old vocalist Jayna Brown.
 The same album was awarded a 2014 Grammy Award for Best R&B Performance for Snarky Puppy and Lalah Hathaway.

-Gabe Morales has opened for the Robert Cray Band (Jefferson Center 2014, Harvester Performance Center 2017), The Wooten Brothers (with Jayna Brown), and Tommy Castro and The Pain Killers.
+Gabe Morales has opened for the Robert Cray Band (Jefferson Center 2014, Harvester Performance Center 2017), The Wooten Brothers (with Jayna Brown), Tommy Castro and The Pain Killers, and Webb Wilder.

 In June of 2014, Gabe released his debut album, “Gabe Morales and Friends”, which was funded by the Blue Ridge Blues Society.
 The album features Gabe with the Jamie McLean Band, the Fat Daddy Band, Talk is Cheap, Carlos Aranguren, and Cameron McLaughlin.

 The Gabe Morales Trio has performed at festivals such as FloydFest, Virginia Wine Festival, Steppin' Out, Rooster Walk, and Down By The River to name a few.
-Gabe Morales has performed at venues ranging from the Jefferson Center and the Taubman Museum of Art in Roanoke, Virginia to LaGuardia Performing Arts Center in Queens, NYC.
+Gabe Morales has performed at venues ranging from the Jefferson Center and the Taubman Museum of Art in Roanoke, Virginia to Rockwood Music Hall and LaGuardia Performing Arts Center in NYC.

-In addition to performing with a band, Gabriel does solo performances with a classical, finger-picking, and singer-songwriter repertoire.
+In addition to performing with a band, Gabriel gives solo performances with a classical, finger-picking, and singer-songwriter repertoire.

-Gabriel is also an alumni of the Roanoke Valley Children's Choir (formerly known as the Roanoke College Children's Choir) and was a member for 10 years under the direction of Kimberly Ruse Davidson.
-As a member of the RVCC, he has performed at venues such as Carnegie Hall (Stern Auditorium Perelman Stage), Abravanel Hall, and the Salt Lake Tabernacle, and National and Regional ACDA.
+Gabe is also an alumni of the Roanoke Valley Children's Choir (formerly known as the Roanoke College Children's Choir) and was a member for 10 years under the direction of Kimberly Ruse Davidson.
+As a member of the RVCC, he has performed at venues and events such as Carnegie Hall (Stern Auditorium Perelman Stage), Abravanel Hall, the Salt Lake Tabernacle, and National and Regional ACDA.
 In addition to his former musical director Kimberly Ruse Davidson, he has worked with guest conductors and composers such as Maestro Steven White (Metropolitan Opera), Henry Leck (Butler University; Indianapolis Children's Choir), and Z. Randall Stroope, among others.

 ALL THE WAY